jianglicalifornia/Notes/eng_videoediting.md

 - [pymovie](http://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python/)

+### Shot detection configuration

+- when the environment doesn't met, try aptitude instead of "apt-get"
+	- don't accept the initial solution and then choose downgrade.

 ### Performance in video decoding

 There are multiple ways to extract frames from a video.
 However the speed varies significantly.